Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Conclusions

 \section{Conclusions}

-In this work, we have proposed a method to compute the speed of sound out of equilibrium~\eqref{eq:Speed_of_sound_NONEQ}, and compared it to three other methods, enumerated in section~\ref{sec:out_of_eq}, see figure~\ref{fig:Methods_Comparison}.
+In this work, we have proposed a method to compute the speed of sound out of equilibrium, Eq. \eqref{eq:Speed_of_sound_NONEQ}, in a conformal fluid, and compared it to three other methods, enumerated in section~\ref{sec:out_of_eq}, see Fig.~\ref{fig:Methods_Comparison}.
 While methods 1, 2, and 3 lead to superluminal speeds, method 4 is well-behaved.
-Merely in the pathological cases for fluids disobeying the weak energy condition, see for example the blue curve in figure~\ref{figs:deltaPandPL}, method 4 would yield superluminal speeds of sound.
-This method computes the speeds, eq.~\eqref{eq:outOfEqCs} by varying the pressure and energy density at a fixed proper time.
+Merely in the pathological cases for fluids disobeying the weak energy condition, see for example the blue curve in Fig.~\ref{figs:deltaPandPL}, method 4 would yield superluminal speeds of sound.
+This method computes the speeds, Eq.~\eqref{eq:outOfEqCs} by varying the pressure and energy density at a fixed proper time.
 Results we obtain include: \begin{itemize} \item The hydrodynamic expectation for out-of-equilibrium speed of sound was computed to second order in viscous derivative corrections.
-An analytic form for the speed of sound along the Bjorken expansion is given in eq.~\eqref{eq:cperp_hydro}, and tranverse to it in eq.~\eqref{eq:cpara_hydro}. \item The out-of-equilibrium speed of sound was computed within a holographic model, namely Bjorken-expanding $\mathcal{N}=4$ SYM plasma.
-Note, that the holographic time-evolution is well approximated by the second order hydrodynamic prediction, figure~\ref{fig:hydro_comp}.
-The deviation from the conformal value 1/3 is dominated by the shear stress, $\pi_L$, see figure~\ref{fig:shear_contributions_isolated}. \item The out-of-equlibrium speed of sound attractors for sound propagation longitudinal and transverse to the beamline were computed analytically, see eq.~\eqref{eq:ATL} and \eqref{eq:ATT}, respectively. \item Entropy density of the field theory computed from the apparent horizon area, eq.~\eqref{eq:entropy}, normalized to the temperature defined through the fourth root of the energy density, as displayed in figure~\ref{fig:Scaled_Entropy}.
-This dimensionless entropy density reaches an attractor, see figure~\ref{fig:Scaled_Entropy} (in contrast to the entropy density normalized to $T_{ideal}$~\cite{Rougemont:2021gjm,Rougemont:2021qyk}).
-In fact, this entropy density is the first of all quantities to reach an attractor as seen by the average lines in figure~\ref{fig:attraction_times}. \item Local thermodynamic consistency, $\epsilon(x)+P(x)= s(x) T(x)$, was used to define local thermal equilibrium.
-The time scale at which this condition is satisfied was compared at a 5\%-threshold to the times at which different intitial conditions reach the hydrodynamic entropy attractor, the anisotropy attractor, and the two sound attractors, see figure~\ref{fig:attraction_times}.
+An analytic form for the speed of sound along the Bjorken expansion is given in Eq.~\eqref{eq:cperp_hydro}, and transverse to it in Eq.~\eqref{eq:cpara_hydro}. \item The out-of-equilibrium speed of sound was computed within a holographic model, namely Bjorken-expanding $\mathcal{N}=4$ SYM plasma.
+Note, that the holographic time-evolution is well approximated by the second order hydrodynamic prediction, Fig.~\ref{fig:hydro_comp}.
+The deviation from the conformal value 1/3 is dominated by the shear stress, $\pi_L$, see Fig.~\ref{fig:shear_contributions_isolated}. \item The out-of-equilibrium speed of sound attractors for sound propagation longitudinal and transverse to the beamline were computed analytically, see Eq.~\eqref{eq:ATL} and \eqref{eq:ATT}, respectively. \item Entropy density of the field theory computed from the apparent horizon area, Eq.~\eqref{eq:entropy}, normalized to the temperature defined through the fourth root of the energy density, as displayed in Fig.~\ref{fig:Scaled_Entropy}.
+This dimensionless entropy density reaches an attractor, see Fig.~\ref{fig:Scaled_Entropy} (in contrast to the entropy density normalized to $T_{ideal}$~\cite{Rougemont:2021gjm,Rougemont:2021qyk}).
+In fact, this entropy density is the first of all quantities to reach an attractor as seen by the average lines in Fig.~\ref{fig:attraction_times}. \item Local thermodynamic consistency, $\epsilon(x)+P(x)= s(x) T(x)$, was used to define local thermal equilibrium.
+The time scale at which this condition is satisfied was compared at a 5\%-threshold to the times at which different initial conditions reach the hydrodynamic entropy attractor, the anisotropy attractor, and the two sound attractors, see Fig.~\ref{fig:attraction_times}.
 On average, the apparent horizon entropy density reaches the attractor first ($\tau T\approx 0.43$), followed by the transverse speed of sound simultaneously with the establishment of local thermal equilibrium ($\tau T\approx 0.71$), then the pressure anisotropy reaches its attractor ($\tau T\approx 0.74$) and finally the longitudinal speed of sound ($\tau T\approx 0.85$).
-However, as seen from the right plot in figure~\ref{fig:attraction_times}, it is not clear that local thermal equilibrium is ever reached below the 2\%-threshold. \item Out of our 25 initial conditions, six are violating the DEC, three of which are also violating the WEC.
+However, as seen from the right plot in Fig.~\ref{fig:attraction_times}, it is not clear that local thermal equilibrium is ever reached below the 2\%-threshold. \item Out of our 25 initial conditions, six are violating the DEC, three of which are also violating the WEC.
 Within this limited set we observe that a violation of the WEC implies causality violation by the speeds of sound $c_{\para,\perp}^2>1$. \end{itemize}